Bylaws

 4. pays the first month of membership dues.

+When admitted to membership, an individual becomes an affiliate member.
 The board of directors may develop criteria and a procedure to admit or reinstate a member directly into any class of member.
 A two-thirds vote is required to adopt, amend, or rescind the member admission criteria or procedure.

 3.3 Member advancement.